 Clinical sites are under no obligation to provide medical evaluation or treatment if needed.
 Some clinical sites will treat the PA student as they do employees, but sites are under no obligation to do so.
 PA students should actively seek knowledge and understanding of the appropriate expected behaviors to follow.

-This guideline will be reviewed annually Approved by: and updated as necessar ry to ensure current standards.
-Physician Assistant Studies Student (Print) Signature Date
+This guidelines will be reviewed annually and updated as necessary to ensure current standards.
+Approved by:

+Physician Assistant Studies Student (Print)

+Signature

+Date